-For specific information about the NH Salesperson licensing process, please refer to the NH Real Estate Program – Examination Candidate Information Bulletin effective 6.1.19 that is available online at: http://documents.goamp.com/Publications/candidateHandbooks/NHREP-handbook.pdf
+For specific information about the NH Salesperson licensing process, please refer to the NH Real Estate Program – Examination Candidate Information Bulletin effective 6.1.19 that is available online.

-- You will need to complete the required 40 hour NH Real Estate Commission Accredited Salesperson pre-licensing course before taking your exam.
+You will need to complete the required 40 hour NH Real Estate Commission Accredited Salesperson pre-licensing course before taking your exam.
 When you finish this course, you will receive an affidavit signed by your instructor confirming your completion.
-Be sure to keep a copy of the affidavit, all the pre-licensing forms, and payments for your records.
+Be sure to keep a copy of the affidavit as you will need it for the test and for activating your NH Salesperson license.
+You should also keep a copy of all the pre-licensing forms, and payments for your records.

-- Please be aware that you have up to one year from the start of your pre-licensing class to take the exam.
+- Please be aware that you have limited from the start of your pre-licensing class to take the exam.
+We encourage you to take the exam as soon as possible.
 Once you register for the exam, you must take the NH Salesperson exam within 3 months of the registration date.

 - The NH Salesperson Pre-Licensing course affidavit, the $155 NH Salesperson Exam fee (payable to: Treasurer, State of NH), and the NH Salesperson Exam Registration form need to be mailed or personally delivered to the NH Real Estate Commission at 121 South Fruit Street, Concord, NH 03301.